cran/RStanTVA/README.md

 `RStanTVA` comes with a CombiTVA data set `tva_recovery` of 50 simulated subjects with 234 trials each.
-For each subject and trial, the true underlying parameters are known exactly, which makes it very useful for demonstrating the functionality of this package.
+For each subject and trial, the true underlying parameters are known exactly, which makes it very useful for demonstrating the functionality of this package:

 Of the 234 trials, half were carried out under the `high` condition, and the other half under the `low` condition.
 Imagine that those are maybe